shivasai45/Retail_sales/README.md

 WHERE SALE_DATE = '2022-11-05';
 ```

-### Q2: Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022.
+### Q2: Retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022.

 ```sql
 SELECT *